ChalkingCode/DuckDuckGoose/README.md

 # DuckDuckGoose
-A super simple asset detection tool written in python using crt.sh and duckdb
+A super simple asset discovery tool written in python using crt.sh and duckdb

 ## Features
 - Search crt.sh endpoint.